ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents: Introduction

 \section{Introduction}

-A long-standing goal in AI is to build planning agents that are reliable and general, capable of assisting humans in real-world tasks.
-Recently, LLMs~\citep{DBLP:conf/nips/BrownMRSKDNSSAA20, DBLP:conf/nips/Ouyang0JAWMZASR22,achiam2023gpt} have demonstrated remarkable potential in achieving human-level understanding and reasoning capabilities.
-This has sparked the rapid development of \emph{Language Agents}, which employ LLMs to perceive the surroundings, reason solutions, and take appropriate actions, ultimately building autonomous planning agents~\citep{DBLP:conf/nips/ShinnCGNY23, DBLP:conf/iclr/YaoZYDSN023, DBLP:journals/corr/abs-2309-07864,DBLP:conf/iclr/JimenezYWYPPN24}.
-Among numerous real-world planning tasks, travel planning stands out as a significant domain, presenting both academic challenges and practical value due to its inherent complexity and real-world relevance.
+A long-standing goal in AI is to build reliable, general planning agents that assist humans in real-world tasks.
+Recent advances in LLMs have sparked the rapid development of \emph{Language Agents}, which employ LLMs to perceive the surroundings, reason solutions, and take appropriate actions, ultimately building autonomous planning agents~\citep{DBLP:conf/nips/ShinnCGNY23, DBLP:conf/iclr/YaoZYDSN023, DBLP:journals/corr/abs-2309-07864,DBLP:conf/iclr/JimenezYWYPPN24}.
+Among numerous real-world tasks, travel planning stands out as a significant domain, presenting both academic challenges and practical value due to its inherent complexity and real-world relevance.
+Beyond the travel community itself, such planning scenarios have also become a natural testbed for general constraint-aware planning and reasoning, thereby attracting growing interest from the broader AI community~\citep{DBLP:conf/icml/KambhampatiVGVS24, chen2025sets, choi2025atlas}.
 Specifically, given a query, agents require information integration from various tools (e.g., searching for flights, restaurants, and hotels) to generate a feasible itinerary.
 This involves making interdependent decisions across multiple aspects such as spatial, temporal, and financial dimensions, all while meeting the user's requirements and preferences (e.g., budget, dining habits, etc).

-To evaluate the existing language agents on real-world travel planning tasks,~\citet{TravelPlanner} first provide a pivotal benchmark TravelPlanner~\citep{TravelPlanner}.
-However, it exhibits two critical limitations: (1) Task bias (U.S.-centric intercity itineraries vs. common but more complex single-city multi-day trips).
-(2) Synthetic query construction (limited requirements and templated expressions vs. real human travel queries which are diverse and open-ended).
-Just a few months after the benchmark's release,~\citet{MITSMT} proposed a neural-symbolic solution that integrates formal verification tools into agents, achieving a 97\% success rate.
-This underscores the oversimplification of the TravelPlanner.